axif0/CapX/README.md

 ## Acknowledgements

 This project was developed as part of the Wikimedia microtasks assigned on Phabricator.
 The tasks were aimed at getting familiar with the basic structure of the development of the Capacity Exchange platform.
-The project has been committed to GitHub as per the guidelines provided in the tasks [stackoverflow.com](https://phabricator.wikimedia.org/T347253), [markdown.land](https://phabricator.wikimedia.org/T347255).
+The project has been committed to GitHub as per the guidelines provided in the tasks.

 ## License